flomesh-io/pipy/CONTRIBUTING.md

 a new isolated class that is later used in the same pull request.

 Review history should be preserved in a pull request.
-If you need to push a change to an open pull request (for example because specs broke and required a fix, or for applying a review suggestion) these changes should be added as individual fixup commits.
+If you need to push a change to an open pull request (for example applying a review suggestion) these changes should be added as individual fixup commits.
 Please do not amend previous commits and force push to the PR branch.
 This makes reviews much harder because reference to previous state is hidden.

 If changes introduced to `main` branch result in conflicts, it should be merged with a merge commit (`git fetch upstream/main; git merge upstream/main`).